What is Hypnotherapy?

 Hypnotherapy employs hypnosis, which is a form of focused thinking where the conscious and unconscious minds are brought together in a trance state, with the express intention of effecting beneficial changes.
 Hypnosis is easy to contrive – we ordinarily engage in this form of trance many times a day, often without being aware of it.
 For instance, we apparently daydream for 15-50% of the day; or we may drift off whilst listening to music or watching television; or we lose track of our environment whilst driving.
 This state, where we are particularly open to positive suggestions and in touch with the wisdom of our unconscious minds, can be reproduced in the therapy room through guided relaxation and dynamic imagery.

-Solution Focused Hypnotherapy can make a beneficial difference to the way you react and feel by changing old patterns of behaviour and thoughts to new more positive ones, thus enabling you to cope so much better with life’s challenges.
+Solution Focused and Clinical Hypnotherapy can make beneficial differences to the way you think , the way you feel and the way you react, by replacing old patterns of behaviour and thoughts with new more positive ones, thus enabling you to cope so much better with life’s challenges.
 The therapy focuses on your strengths and resources, enabling you to imagine and look forward to a better, happier future where you are more in control of your thoughts, feelings and actions.

 Significantly, this approach focuses on the present and future.
 However, if you have experienced unpleasant events in the past which adversely impact on your life, we shall of course, if appropriate and if you wish, acknowledge they happened, and then enable you to ‘put things to bed’ on your terms, so that you can regain control and move forward.
 Crucially, please be reassured that you will never relive any trauma: that would be completely counterproductive.
 Once these issues have been resolved sufficiently, we shall then work on getting you from where you are to where you want to be.